charleyarby/AirComments/README.md

-# soundclout-info-comments-module
+# SoundClout Information and Comments Module

+*Artist, Track Information and Comments for the SoundClout App*

-This module consists of information about the artist and track as well as the ability to infinitely scroll through comments and post comments that reference a time within the track displayed.
+This module consists of information about the artist and track as well as the ability to infinitely scroll through comments and post comments that reference a time within the displayed track.